Shadwell railway station

-The Overground station is underground (the DLR station is on a viaduct).
+Shadwell is a station on the Windrush line of the London Overground, located in Shadwell, East London.
+The station is between Whitechapel station to the north and Wapping to the south, in London fare zone 2.
+Both platforms, which are located underground, are decorated with enamel panels designed by Sarah McMenemy in 1995.

-The Overground platforms are decorated with enamel panels designed by Sarah McMenemy in 1995.
+Shadwell was formerly a London Underground station on the East London line until 2007, when the East London line extension project converted the station to Overground operation.
+There is an official out-of-station interchange with Shadwell DLR station on the Docklands Light Railway, located 60 m walk away.

 History

 London Underground

-The original station was one of the oldest on the network, and was built over a spring.
+The original station was opened in the parish of Stepney and was one of the oldest on the network, and was built over a spring.
 First opened by the East London Railway on 10 April 1876, it was first served by the District Railway and Metropolitan Railway on 1 October 1884.
 It was renamed Shadwell & St. George-in-the-East on 1 July 1900, but reverted to its original name in 1918.
 A new ticket hall was built on Cable Street in 1983, replacing the original building in Watney Street, which was demolished in May 2010.
 Access to the station platforms was through lifts or stairs.
 The station was closed between 1995 and 1998, owing to repair work on the East London line's Thames Tunnel.
 The typical off-peak East London line service from the station was: